-Johann Peter Deis, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the ship Der Jager under the command of Skipper Gabriel Wild.
+Johann Peter Deis, a farmer, his wife Maria, and son Andreas (age 1½) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the ship Der Jager under the command of Skipper Gabriel Wild.

 They settled in the Volga German colony of Laub on 12 July 1767 and are recorded there on the 1767 census in Household No. 2.